justincampbell/private-terraform-enterprise/labs/01-infra.md

 ## Task 3: Inspect your PTFE Infra Configuration

-Navigate to `/workstation/private-terraform/enterprise/examples/aws`.
+Navigate to `/workstation/private-terraform-enterprise`.

 Examine the `main.tf` file.
-Examine the deployment structure in the `aws/network` and `aws/pes` folders.
+Examine the deployment structure in the `/network` and `/pes` folders.

 Once you've familiarized yourself with the deployment structure and the resources we'll be creating, edit the `terraform.tfvars.example` file with your own variables.

 ```shell
 vim terraform.tfvars.example
 ```

+The public key we'll use is in `~/.ssh/id_rsa.pub`.
+Copy the contents of this file into the `public_key` variable here.

 Below is an example of the variable file.
 Leave the `aws_region` & `aws_instance_ami` values.